Gurdwara Sri Tarn Taran Sahib: Sikh Empire period (1799–1849)

-British Period 1849–1947
+British period (1849–1947)

 In 1877, Bhai Harsa Singh, a granthi of Darbar Sahib, Tarn Taran, was the first teacher, of the Singh Sabha movement, which came into existence in 1873, to bring reformation among Sikh masses and certain practices that had entered Sikhs and restore it to its former glory.
 To remove Hindu Rituals which had entered Sikh way of life since Maharaja Ranjit Singh time, such as pilgrimage to Haridwar and Bedian de phere (Hindu ceremonial wedding according to Vedas).
 Although some practices related to Hindu culture still continued well into the early 20th century.

 In 1883, Raja Raghubir Singh Sidhu (1832–1887), the Sikh Raja of Jind Princely State, had a channel dug, from the sarovar, to bring in new water, to keep the tank beautified.
-The channel was latter paved by Sant Gurmukh Singh (1849–1947), of Patiala from 1927–28.
+The channel was later paved by Sant Gurmukh Singh (1849–1947), of Patiala from 1927 to 1928.
 During 1923–28, the Sarovar at Tarn Taran was desilted and lined.

 Sardar Arur Singh Shergill (1865–1926), who was descended from the lineage of Chaudhri Sarvani Shergill who had held chaudhriyat of hundreds of villages north of Amritsar during the 1600s and Chaudhri Chuhar Singh of Nashera Nangal near Amritsar, his son Sardar Mirza Singh Shergill who had joined the Kanhaiya Misl in 1752.
-Arur Singh was made the manager of Tarn Taran Sahib Gurdwara from 1907–1920, by the British, to keep the Sikh shrine out of direct Sikh Control.
+Arur Singh was made the manager of Tarn Taran Sahib Gurdwara from 1907 to 1920, by the British, to keep the Sikh shrine out of direct Sikh Control.
 In 1905 an earthquake damaged the Lotus Dome of Darbar Sahib Tarn Taran, but soon after it was rebuilt.
 The Sikhs of Punjab fought and sacrificed to gain independence from the British rulers.
 In 1921 greedy priests divided the income of the Gurdwara among themselves.
 It was in 1921 that the Sikhs decided to free Tarn Taran Sahib.
 Seventeen Sikhs got injured at Tarn Taran.
 Two Sikhs attained martyrdom – Sardar Hazara Singh of Village Aladinpur District Amritsar and Sardar Hukam Singh of Village Wasoo Kot District Gurdaspur.

 They were the first martyrs of the Gurdwara reform movement.
 On arrival of more squads on 26 January, the priests handed over the management of the Gurdwara to the Prabhandak Committee.
 This martyrdom was known as Saka Tarn Taran.

-After independence period 1947–present
+Post-independence (1947–present)

 Since the partition of 1947, more work (kar Seva) has been done on Darbar Sahib Tarn Taran.
 The first work was in 1970, when the Old Bungas Towers of Sikh chieftains were demolished to construct a big complex.
 In all four corners of Darbar Sahib, the Holy Tank (Sarovar) was cleaned by Sikhs.
 In the early 1980s, a big hall was built to replace many Old Sikh period buildings.
 In 2005 the whole of Darbar Sahib was renovated.
 It was plated in new gold, and inside the Darbar Sahib new work was done.
 New marble was inlaid; a big complex was built; and more buildings were added around the complex.